corejola/construction-fire-prevention-control/README.md

 Proactive Fire Prevent &amp; Control tool to help teams accurately assess fire related risks during the life cycle of a project.

 ## Idea:
-Create catalogue/data set of various risks associated with all activities (high and low risk); construction schedule that will be a baseline to feed into a digital application.
-This will be part of an AI/ML pursuit in that the data will feed into a selected app and which will create a smart dashboard and provide insights to the project teams.
+Create catalogue/data set of various risks associated with all activities (high and low risk)

-The idea is to shift the field focus from reactionary measures to more preventative controsl.
-This concept makes our project teams smarter, more efficient and more proactive on identifying risks throughout the duration and flags potential blind spots.

 ## Outline/Phase 1:
 Proposal  - mobile application to help field team accurately assess fire related risks during the lifestyle of a project, during the finishes phase of construction and prior to commissioning.
 Application to utilize MVC architecture and store data for future analysis of data trends